brayhoward/cohub-code-challenge/README.md

 You can now browse to `http://localhost:3000` in your browser.
 It's up to you to implement the questionnaire however you think is best.
 We just ask that you stick to using React, Apollo, and GraphQL.

+# Submitting your app

+Once you're finished and ready to submit, please deploy your application to Heroku and send us a link to it.
+Please also include a link to the "admin" page where we can view the questionnaire submissions.
+(Please include any required credentials).

 # GraphQL Help

 Graph**i**QL is a very handy tool that you can use to run queries and mutations against your GraphQL API.
 This project comes with Graph**i**QL installed and it's available at: